+add-in

-add-in A software application that increases the capabilities of the larger application.
-For example, the Wonderware Historian Client Trend and Query add-ins are used to extend the functionality of Microsoft Word and Excel.
+A software application that increases the capabilities of the larger application.
+For example, the AVEVA Historian Client Trend and Query add-ins are used to extend the functionality of Microsoft Word and Excel.

+aggregate functions

-aggregate functions Aggregate functions are SQL functions that perform numerical calculations on a column in a set of data.
-Available aggregate functions include: SUM, AVG, MIN, MAX, and analog An analog value is a variable that measures a continuous physical quantity.
-For example, the temperature of a boiler would be measured as an analog value.
+Aggregate functions are SQL functions that perform numerical calculations on a column in a set of data.
+Available aggregate functions include: SUM, AVG, MIN, MAX, and COUNT.

-COUNT.